codetriplett/spective/README.md

 ```

 ## Properties
 Cameras and instances all use the same properties.
 Transformations occur in the order below.
-If multiple properties are provided it will process them in order.

 ### Scale
 The relative size along the x, y and z axis.
 A single value can also be used instead of an array.